stackotter/swift-bundler/README.md

 mint install stackotter/swift-bundler
 ```

+If you have previously installed Swift Bundler via the installation script you must delete the `/opt/swift-bundler` directory (requires sudo).

 For more installation methods, see [the documentation](https://stackotter.github.io/swift-bundler/documentation/swiftbundler/installation).

-If you have previously installed Swift Bundler with the installation script method, remove `/opt/swift-bundler`.

 ## Getting started 🚦